 |Title:||Associate Head Coach|

-Former professional basketball standout Jonathan Jones will return to his alma mater in 2016-17 to coach the Kean University men’s basketball program.
+Former professional basketball standout Jonathan Jones returns for his second season on the sidelines in 2017-18.
 Jones played professionally overseas from 2013-15 after earning All-American honors with the Cougars in 2011.

 Jones played for professional teams in Argentina, Finland, Norway and Luxembourg and was named the Eurobasket.com BLNO Forward of the Year, the Import Player of the Year and the All-Imports Team during his professional career.